Moroccan Oil + Other ‘oil’ Products: Bad For Your Hair!

 As far as I have discovered with my own clients, the Malibu C Crystal Gel treatment and Undo Goo shampoo as weekly maintenance are the best ways to clear out buildup from Moroccan Oil.
 Make sure to follow up after Undo Goo with a low pH conditioner (4.5) to seal the cuticle and help preserve colour and hair health.
 If you have ‘unicorn’ or any other temporary rainbow shade in your hair, the Malibu will rinse it off – so use a good colour shampoo until about 10 days before your colour retouch appointment, then start a deep cleanse by doing the Undo Goo and low pH conditioner every second day.
 You can repeat this before every retouch appointment for 6 months to strip out all the Moroccan Oil residue.

-The Moroccan Oil product line, as well as other ‘oil’ lines, have been bothering me since they invaded the market.
+The Moroccan Oil product line, as well as other ‘natural oil’ lines, have been bothering me since they invaded the market.
 I have always been suspicious of products in the beauty industry that are heavily marketed and unusually popular – beginning with the original Brazilian Blowout, and we all know how that turned out.
 After seeing many friends, brides, models and clients with dry, damaged hair after using these trendy oil serums and product lines, I decided to do some research.
 My goal?
 Discover why this stuff is ruining everyone’s hair!

 It has come to my attention that when I recommend products to a client, often the retailers or salons will push Moroccan Oil onto them instead.
 I received an email from a client last year, complaining that ‘the product you recommended ruined my hair, and it is dry and completely unmanageable now’.
 Guess what she bought instead of the curl product I suggested?
 Moroccan Oil, at the insistence of the store clerk!
 This is but one example of many, so that now when I recommend a product I bring it with me to the appointment and have the client take a photo so she can buy the exact thing without being distracted.
 We need to get something straight here.
 I know a lot of salons and hairdressers will be angry for my giving this next tidbit away, but it is one of the offensively dishonest things about working in a salon; it is one of the many reasons that I went mobile.
 Hair product companies often have sales competitions wherein the team or the top seller on the team wins a big prize for selling the most products.
 I disagree with this so strongly because it does happen a lot with Moroccan Oil brand, and often the products that are recommended are not in the best interest of the client.
 In seminars we hairstylists are often told we can get rich quick from product revenue alone.
 Now that I’m working for myself, I am proud to say I do not sell products, but recommend the best products for my clients and tell them where to buy them at the best prices.
 Many of them take my recommendations seriously and have some of the most beautiful hair I’ve ever worked with.